 After all this time though, I’ve become so used to the Irish accent and expressions that when we go back to SA to visit, I think my nieces and nephews talk funny.
 And I get some odd looks when I snort with laughter through the airline safety demonstration.

-However, that beautiful and mysterious three spiralled symbol, the origins of which nobody seems to know the meaning, got me thinking about all the things that come in threes in this country, and there are many:
+However, that beautiful and mysterious three spiralled symbol, the origins of which nobody seems to know the meaning, got me thinking about all the things that come in threes in this country.

-- The shamrock (national symbol for good luck) has three leaves.
+- The shamrock has three leaves (national symbol for good luck).

-- Three most important institutions: Church, state and the pub.
+- Three most important national institutions: Church, state and the pub.

-- Three times your parents bring you to church: your baptism, communion and confirmation.
+- Three times your parents will almost certainly bring you to church: your baptism, communion and confirmation.